List of Late Night with Conan O'Brien sketches: Moral Dilemma

 Not seen since Andy Richter's departure (although he was barely involved), the bit involved Conan looking through the show's Lost and Found box, and finding something he wished he could keep.
 At that point, a devil would appear on Conan's shoulder to help him rationalize keeping the item.
 While he would acknowledge the logic behind the devil's reasoning, he would muse, "I can't help but wonder if there's another side to the argument."
 At this point, instead of the expected angel, a bear (an actor in a bear costume) would appear on Conan's other shoulder, announcing himself: "Hi, Conan, I'm your bear!
 Grrr!"
 Conan would ask the bear for his advice regarding the lost item, but the bear would only have bear-related advice to offer ("I don't know, but I can tell you that you should always check before sticking your nose into a beehive, for bears' noses are awfully sensitive to bee stings").
 Usually, the bit would end with the devil getting one-upped in some way or another (in one such sketch, the bear turned out to be Conan's guardian angel in disguise).

+New Foreign TV Imports

+Noting the increasing number of imported television formats from regions such as Europe on U.S. television (such as Big Brother, Survivor and Who Wants to Be a Millionaire?), Conan presents "previews" of new international reality and game shows that have apparently been picked up by American networks.
+The "shows" wind up being either inane (such as Big Survivor — which Conan initially bills as a combination of Big Brother and Survivor, but is actually a Big Brother parody where the houseguests are the members of the rock band Survivor), sadistic (including the German game show Stackenblochen—where a contestant is beaten up by the host and their goons for not positioning items on a dresser on right angles, and the Russian show Dyen illi Noch?—where workers at a forced labor camp in Siberia are woken up and asked whether it is day or night, and are shot in the head if they answer incorrectly), or invoke regional stereotypes and religious themes (such as the Indian show Arranged Marriage Island, Israeli show Touch the Hasidem, and the Middle Eastern show American Effigy—where effigies of American figures are judged by an American Idol-like panel).